Jacob Meyers Player Props: Astros vs. Blue Jays

-After going 0-for-2 in his most recent game, Jacob Meyers and the Houston Astros take on the Toronto Blue Jays (who will hand the ball to Kevin Gausman) at 8:10 PM ET on Monday.
+After going 2-for-4 with a home run and three RBI in his last game, Jacob Meyers and the Houston Astros face the Toronto Blue Jays (who will hand the ball to Chris Bassitt) at 8:10 PM ET on Tuesday.

-In his last game he had a hitless performance (0-for-2) against the Rangers.
+He collected three RBI (going 2-for-4 with a home run) in his most recent game against the Blue Jays.

 Jacob Meyers Game Info & Props vs. the Blue Jays